top of page

 2013: Piers Greenwood is awarded the UKVA Winemaker of the Year.
 New Hall Pinot Noir Rose wins the Waitrose Rose Trophy and Dudley Quirk Memorial Trophy.
 New Hall Bacchus wins the East Anglian Wine of the Year plus two gold medals and two Silver medals.
 An extra 35,000 litres of stainless steel wine tanks are added to the winery to keep up with demand.

-2015: Piers Greenwood retires from New Hall Wine Estate but remains an integral part of the business.
-He is taken over by brother in law Chris Trembath, keeping it within the Greenwood family with Chris’s daughter Becki also joining the team.
+2015: Piers Greenwood retires from New Hall Wine Estate and sells the business to brother-in-law Chris Trembath, keeping it within the Greenwood family, with Chris’s daughter Becki also joining the team.

 2016: New Hall Vineyards is awarded the UKVA Winemaker of the Year 2016 and proud to produce wines that win four out of the six regional wine competition trophies.
 All together, New Hall Wine Estate is awarded 2 Gold Medals, 7 Silver Medals and 4 Bronze Medals at the UKVA Awards, and over half a dozen Silver Medals at the EAVA Awards.
 The Bacchus Fume also wins a gold medal at the Independent Wine Awards competitions.